kritarth2121/instagramclone/README.md

 # kritarthgram
-caseygram is an Instagram clone built using Django, Bootstrap, and jQuery.
+kritarthgram is an Instagram clone built using Django, Bootstrap, and jQuery.
 I recreated many of Instagrams features including: CRUD capabilties on posts, explore page, likes, comments, direct messaging, profiles, profiles pictures, bios, search bar, and followers/following categories.
 I used Bootstrap to recreate the UX of instagrams desktop page that changes for mobile use. jQuery is used to make real-time like/follower/following updates using AJAX calls.

 Check out the website at (https://kritarthgram.herokuapp.com/)
 ## Getting Started